 A minimum of 32 credits are required for the PhD degree, and depending on the academic background of the student, 16 to 24 credits must be didactic course credits.
 In addition to satisfactory completion of course work, a preliminary qualifying examination and a research dissertation and defense in the student's field of research must be completed.
 The academic program runs year-round.
 It is expected that students continue research during the summer.

 Students are required to take three mandatory courses:

-During the first semester of study, the student and mentor must propose a Thesis Advisory Committee ( TAC) for that student.
+During the first year of study, the student and mentor must propose a Thesis Advisory Committee ( TAC) for that student.
 Each committee is comprised of the student's mentor and three additional members, which should include at least one member from outside Cummings School.
 At least two of the proposed members must be program faculty members.

-All PhD students must present for the Preliminary Examination no later than the end of the fifth week of the first semester of their third year in order to receive the reduced post-Preliminary Examination tuition rate.
+All PhD students must present for the Qualifying Examination no later than the end of the fifth week of the first semester of their third year in order to receive the reduced post-Preliminary Examination tuition rate.
 If the student fails to successfully complete the Preliminary Examination by that date, the full tuition in effect at that time will be charged.
 In the event of extenuating circumstances, permission for delays in the Preliminary Examination date may be obtained through the PhD Program Committee.
 The Preliminary Examination consists of both a written and an oral presentation.
 Only students in their second year of study who are in good academic standing are eligible to take the Preliminary Examination.

 A major portion of work toward the doctoral degree consists of the preparation of a doctoral thesis or dissertation.
 The topic of the dissertation is chosen with the approval of the mentor and TAC, and the dissertation is written under their supervision.
 The dissertation must demonstrate high achievement in a specific area of knowledge, the original development of an appropriate subject, and independent research.
 The TAC must accept the dissertation.
 The examination is oral and written.